 Men’s Health Network recommends the following simple, lifesaving screenings:

 If it’s been a while since you’ve been to the doctor for a routine physical, pick up the phone and schedule a visit.
-Bingham Memorial has expert physicians in heart health, weight loss, mental health, diabetes, internal medicine, and more.
-And with offices in Blackfoot, Idaho Falls, Pocatello, and Shelley, we have a doctor near you.
+Bingham Memorial has expert physicians in heart health, weight loss, mental health, diabetes, internal medicine and more.
+And with offices in Blackfoot, Idaho Falls, Pocatello, and Shelley, we have a physician office near you.

 Give us a call at 785-4100 to meet with an experienced doctor who can help you, or your loved one, live a longer, healthier life.
 Or visit www.BinghamMemorial.org/MensHealthMonth